srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-3.md

 **Answer :**Performance optimization for Copy Activity in Azure Data Factory (ADF) can be achieved at various levels.
 Below are strategies you can apply:

 1. Increase the Data Integration Unit (DIU):
-    • What is DIU?
+    - What is DIU?
-        ○ Data Integration Unit (DIU) is a combination of CPU, memory, and network resource allocation for your data movement.
+        + Data Integration Unit (DIU) is a combination of CPU, memory, and network resource allocation for your data movement.
 Higher DIUs provide more resources, resulting in faster performance.
-    • How to Configure:
+    - How to Configure:
-        ○ Go to the Settings tab in the Copy Activity.
+        + Go to the Settings tab in the Copy Activity.
-        ○ Increase the DIU value (range: 2 to 256).
+        + Increase the DIU value (range: 2 to 256).
-        ○ By default, ADF uses Auto DIU, starting with 4 and scaling up as needed.
+        + By default, ADF uses Auto DIU, starting with 4 and scaling up as needed.
 For better performance, set a higher DIU value (e.g., 16, 32).
-    • Trade-off:
+    - Trade-off:
-        ○ Higher DIUs increase performance but also cost more.
+         + Higher DIUs increase performance but also cost more.

 2. Enable Staging:
-    • What is Staging?
+    + What is Staging?
-        ○ Involves temporarily storing data in a staging area (e.g., Azure Blob Storage or Azure Data Lake) before transferring it to the destination.
+        - ○ Involves temporarily storing data in a staging area (e.g., Azure Blob Storage or Azure Data Lake) before transferring it to the destination.
-    • Benefits:
+    + Benefits:
-        ○ Useful for handling large data volumes.
+        - Useful for handling large data volumes.
-        ○ Allows data to be transferred in bulk from the staging area, improving performance.
+        - Allows data to be transferred in bulk from the staging area, improving performance.
-    • How to Enable:
+    + How to Enable:
-        ○ In the Settings tab of the Copy Activity, enable the Staging option.
+        - In the Settings tab of the Copy Activity, enable the Staging option.
-        ○ Configure the temporary storage location for staging.
+        - Configure the temporary storage location for staging.

 3. Optimize File Format:
-    • Choose Efficient Formats:
+    + Choose Efficient Formats:
-        ○ Use binary formats like Parquet or Avro instead of CSV or JSON, as they are optimized for big data processing.
+        - Use binary formats like Parquet or Avro instead of CSV or JSON, as they are optimized for big data processing.
-    • Why it Helps:
+    + Why it Helps:
-        ○ Binary formats reduce file size and processing time, leading to faster data transfer and transformation.
+        - Binary formats reduce file size and processing time, leading to faster data transfer and transformation.

 4. Optimize Source Queries and Data Partitioning:
-    • Query Optimization:
+    - Query Optimization:
-        ○ If using a query to extract data, optimize the SQL query to reduce the data size and complexity.
+        - If using a query to extract data, optimize the SQL query to reduce the data size and complexity.
-    • Partition Data:
+    - Partition Data:
-        ○ Partition large datasets by splitting data into smaller chunks (e.g., by date, region, etc.).
+        - Partition large datasets by splitting data into smaller chunks (e.g., by date, region, etc.).
-        ○ Use parallelism to process partitions concurrently.
+        - Use parallelism to process partitions concurrently.

 5. Improve Database and Network Performance:
-    • Database Tuning:
+    - Database Tuning:
-        ○ Ensure proper indexing and optimize table schema in the target database.
+        - Ensure proper indexing and optimize table schema in the target database.
-    • Network Bandwidth:
+    - Network Bandwidth:
-        ○ Ensure sufficient network bandwidth between the source, staging, and destination.
+        - Ensure sufficient network bandwidth between the source, staging, and destination.

 6. Enable Compression:
-    • Compress data during transfer to reduce size and speed up data movement.
+    - Compress data during transfer to reduce size and speed up data movement.

 Example in Azure Data Factory:
 1. Add a Copy Activity to your pipeline.
 2. Configure source and destination datasets.
 3. In the Settings tab:
+    - Enable Staging and configure the temporary storage location.
-        ○ Set DIU to a higher value (e.g., 16 or 32).
+    - Set DIU to a higher value (e.g., 16 or 32).
-        ○ Enable Staging and configure the temporary storage location.
 4. If applicable, switch the file format to Parquet or Avro.

-Additional Tips:
++ Additional Tips:
-    • Monitor pipeline performance using ADF's Monitor feature.
+    - Monitor pipeline performance using ADF's Monitor feature.
-    • Enable logging to identify bottlenecks.
+    - Enable logging to identify bottlenecks.
-    • Use Azure Integration Runtime if the source/destination is within Azure to reduce latency.
+    - Use Azure Integration Runtime if the source/destination is within Azure to reduce latency.

 By applying these strategies, you can significantly enhance the performance of your Copy Activity in Azure Data Factory.

-### Question 38: What are the scenarios where copy activities and mapping configuration would be useful?
-**Answer :** Mapping configuration is useful in scenarios where there are differences between the source and destination data source schemas.
-For example, if a column in the source is named "cost" and in the destination, it is named "price," even though they represent the same data, the system will not automatically map them.
-In such cases, you can explicitly define the mapping to ensure correct data transfer.
-In Azure Data Factory, you can use the "Import schema" option to automatically generate the mapping, or you can manually specify the column mappings.

-### Question 39: Assume that your pipeline failed at the second activity.
-To avoid data inconsistency, you have been asked to rerun the pipeline from the failed activity.
-Can we do this?
-If yes or no, give the reason.
-**Answer :** Yes, it is possible to rerun the pipeline from the failed activity.
-In Azure Data Factory, you can go to the "Monitor" tab, open the failed pipeline, and you'll find an option to rerun the pipeline starting from the failed activity.
-This avoids the need to rerun the entire pipeline from the beginning, which is particularly useful in incremental pipelines with multiple activities.